MikeHorn-git/Arch-Osint/README.md

 The hardened feature in miscellaneous blocks some functionalities like Bluetooth, network file systems, webcams and more.

 # 🔍 Description
-Arch-Osint containvailaible with an ova file or by running the flexible bash script in a clean archlinux VM.
+Arch-Osint is available with an ova file or by running the flexible bash script in a clean archlinux VM.

-Aiming at contribute to the osint community the project is useful for beginer to professional.
-The VM contain more than hundred tools for Osint [SOCMINT, GEOINT, IMINT and more], and other tools for helping in the investigations [Utilities, Forensics, Steganography, Network and more].
+Aiming at contribute to the osint community, the project is useful for beginner to professional.
+The OS contain more than hundred tools for Osint [SOCMINT, GEOINT, IMINT and more], and other tools for helping in the investigations [Utilities, Forensics, Steganography, Network and more].

 For better experience the script provides resources [Bookmarks, Startme pages, Awesome lists, Guides and more] focused on Osint, and miscellaneous features for improving Osint activities with hardened tricks, privacy tools and custom experience.